aleskiontherun/pdod/README.md

 DaemonsDb.php
 ==========

-PDO exteneion for long-living connections
+PDO extention for long-living connections with some extra useful methods.